KyleRego/KyleRego.github.io/collections/_software_development_notes/the-linux-command-line.markdown

 - `info`
   - An alernative to `man` that displays a hypertext man page
 - `alias`
-  - With no arguments, displays all of the alias commands that are available in the environment
+  - With no arguments, displays all of the alias commands that are available in the environment.
   - With an argument, creates a new command which is an alias, however it does not persist after the shell session.
-  - `alias bw="cd; cd blog/website"`
+  - E.g. `alias bw="cd; cd blog/website"`

-# Files
+# Linux files

-Linux organizes files in a hierarchical tree-like directory structure which starts with the root directory (`/`).

-In contrast to Windows which has a separate file system tree for every storage device, Linux has only one regardless of the number of storage devices.
-Storage devices are "mounted" at specific places by the system administrator.

-Punctuation characters in Linux filenames should be limited to periods, dashes, and underscores (no spaces).
+Filenames in Linux are case-sensitive.
+Punctuation characters in Linux filenames should be limited to periods, dashes, and underscores (filenames should not have spaces in Linux).
 There is also no concept of file extensions in Linux.

 Filenames that begin with a dot are hidden.
 To see them, use `ls` with the `-a` option.
-Filenames in Linux are also case-sensitive.

-## Linux Filesystem Hierarchy Standard
+# The Linux Filesystem Hierarchy Standard

 Most Linux distributions conform to this standard somewhat closely.

+Linux organizes files in a hierarchical tree-like directory structure which starts with the root directory (`/`).

+In contrast to Windows which has a separate file system tree for every storage device, Linux has only one regardless of the number of storage devices.
+Storage devices are "mounted" at specific places by the system administrator.

 - `/`
   - The root directory